-Review your customizations.During the upgrade process, you can help the upgrade installer specify which items contain your customizations.
-See Specify customized items to address after upgrading for details.
-Then, after upgrading your Pentaho products to 9.5, you can merge your previous customizations into post-upgrade versions of the Pentaho files.
+Review your customizations.During the upgrade process, you can decide which items are not updated to ensure your customizations are not overwritten.
+See Specify items to include or exclude for details.
+Then, after upgrading your Pentaho products to 9.1, you must merge your previous customizations into 9.1 versions of the Pentaho configuration files.
 See the Apply customizations post-upgrade task for instructions.

 Perform the following steps to download the file:

-On the Support Portal home page, sign in using the Pentaho support username and password provided in your Pentaho Welcome Packet.
+On the Customer Portal home page, sign in using the Pentaho support user name and password provided in your Pentaho Welcome Packet.

 Depending on your platform, download one of the following files:

-If needed, move the downloaded file to a temporary location on your workstation.
+If needed, move the downloaded file to a temporary location on your machine.